SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### edge

 This will be "sidewalk", "verge" or unset.
-Influences the rendering on major road types.
+Designed to influence the rendering on major road types.

 ## "waterway"